HISTORY 103/103G : Global History

 |Capability 6:||Social and Environmental Responsibilities|

-- Understand ways the global past has shaped and continues to shape the globalised present (Capability 1.1 and 6.2)
+- Analyse and describe ways the global past has shaped and continues to shape the globalised present (Capability 1.1 and 6.2)

-- Understand and critically evaluate key principal concepts used to interpret the global past (Capability 2.1)
+- Critically evaluate key principal concepts used to interpret the global past (Capability 2.1)

-- Develop students' ability to offer reasoned historical arguments in both written and oral formats (Capability 1.2, 2.3 and 4.1)
+- Offer reasoned historical arguments in both written and oral formats (Capability 1.2, 2.3 and 4.1)

-- Understand and explain key transformations and continuities in global history since c.
+- Identify and discuss key transformations and continuities in global history since c.
 1450 (Capability 1.1, 5.2 and 6.1)